albertnel/eureka/README.md

 If you are starting from scratch, follow the instructions below.

-If you already have PHP, Composer, Laravel and a database installed, follow these instructions.
+If you already have PHP, Composer, Laravel and a database installed, follow <a href="#cloning-the-existing-project">these instructions</a>.

 ### PHP